mrdk/mind/doc/data.rst

 A file stream is an extension of the stream interface for reading from a file (or any other stream in a Unix system).

+.. word:: init.mind    ( -- addr ) |K|, "init-dot-mind"

+   File stream that refers to a file that is read automatically at startup.
+The name of this file is :file:`init.mind`, and it contains all the essential definitions for a running forht system.

 .. word:: line#		( -- addr ) |K|, "line-number"

       Address of the current line number in the current stream.
 The